 The Internet of Things (IoT) is emerging as the third wave in the development of the internet.
+This is why many companies these days are looking to outsource their IoT development to companies similar to M247.
 The 1990s’ internet wave connected one billion users while the 2000s’ mobile wave connected another two billion.
 The IoT has the potential to connect 10 times as many (28 billion) “things” to the internet by 2020, ranging from bracelets to cars.
 Breakthroughs in the cost of sensors, processing power and bandwidth to connect devices are enabling ubiquitous connections right now.
 Smart products like smart watches and thermostats (such as Nest) are already gaining traction as stated in Goldman Sachs Global Investment Research’s report.

 IoT has key attributes that distinguish it from the “regular” Internet, as captured by Goldman Sachs’s S-E-N-S-E framework: Sensing, Efficient, Networked, Specialized, Everywhere.
 These attributes may tilt the direction of technology development and adoption, with significant implications for Tech companies.

 The following significant technology changes have come together to enable the rise of the IoT.